 Another reason for a slow Apdex score is an overload of communication on your network.
-Many unnecessary activities could be communicating across the network.
+Many unnecessary activities could be communicated across the network.
 Take, for instance, if you are transferring values to your database one at a time.
 This can increase the processing time for transactions.
-Instead of sending each piece one at a time, it might make more sense to only have full transactions sent to the database.
+Instead of sending each piece one at a time, it might make more sense only to have full transactions sent to the database.

 You should consider adding a good error monitoring service to your development toolset to be able to keep track of all of the errors which may be plaguing your software.

 Apdex may not be a perfect measurement of the User Experience.
 However, Apdex can go a long way toward helping you quantify whether your transactions or activities occur within acceptable parameters.
-You may have developed a perfect looking app, which pleases users with its ease of use.
+You may have developed a perfect-looking app, which pleases users with its ease of use.
 You may have excellent navigability.
 However, users may become irritated if actual activities or transactions take too long to process.
-Once you have identified a good benchmark for how long a transaction should take, Apdex can help you identify to what extent your application is successful at responding to requests within a reasonable amount of time.
+Once you have identified a good benchmark for how long a transaction should take, Apdex can help you identify to what extent your application is successfully responding to requests within a reasonable amount of time.

 How healthy your application is impacts how well your code works.
 That’s why Airbrake has created an Application Performance Monitoring software specifically for Developers.
 Airbrake APM gives you a holistic view of your code, as well as insights that can improve your overall application.
 Quantify the user experience and try Airbrake free for 30 days!